xircleag/modscore/README.md

         kermit.firstName = 55;
         > Error!
-*NOTE: To disable validation, use a type of "any" instead of "integer"*
+*NOTE: To disable validation, use a type of "any" instead of "string", "integer", etc.*

         // Object only allows those properties that are defined; no object hacking.
         // iq is not part of the class definition: